wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

 - To download Streaming Integrator Tooling, click **Tooling** in the [Streaming Integrator Product Page](https://wso2.com/integration/streaming-integrator/).
 Enter you email address and agree to the license.
 Then click **MacOS Installer pkg** download the Streaming Integrator as a zip file.

-## Setting up your production environment
+## Downloading the other dependencies for your scenario

 This section shows how to prepare your production environment for the scenario described in the [Streaming Integration Overview section](download-install-and-start-si.md).